ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 make demo_saxpy_large_a10
 ```

 will automatically synthesize this design into an image `blas/reconfigurable_vecadd/bin/svecadd_large_a10.a`, and link the image into the demo application `blas/axpy/bin/demo_saxpy_large_a10`.
-Here `large_a10` refers to the large-sized configuration defined for A10 FPGA in [parameters.h](./parameters.h).

-Alternatively, one can install the pre-synthesized bitstreams and demo applications following the general instructions.
+Alternatively, one can install pre-synthesized bitstreams following the general instructions.

 Running a demo application will generate performance metrics.